Click from the list below to navigate to that section of this guide for more information.

 Once you have checked the connection and camera settings, see if the camera is getting power.
 Go to the non-working camera, make sure it is plugged in and cover the front with your hands.
 If you see the red LED lights activate or hear the camera click, then it is getting power.
 If not, the problem could be the power source (power adapter or power splitter), the BNC video/power cable (BNC Wired DVRs) or the Ethernet cable (Wired NVRs).

 Bypass the power splitter for the camera and plug the non-working camera directly into the power supply without the splitter and check if the camera gets a signal.
 If so, you have isolated the issue to the power splitter.

 NOTE: If a camera is using an extension cable (more than 60 ft.) ensure that the camera has an individual power adapter and is not connected to the splitter.
+It is recommended to power the camera at the final location with its own power supply.
 The further a camera is from the recorder, the more power it requires to function.